sandialabs/firewheel_repo_base/src/firewheel_repo_base/misc/print_schedule/README.rst

 .. warning::

-    To ensure that the complete schedule is output, this MC should be the **last** parameter to :ref:`helper_experiment`.
+    In cases where a complete schedule is the desired output, this MC must be the **last** parameter to :ref:`helper_experiment`.
     For example, ``firewheel experiment tests.vm_gen minimega.launch misc.print_schedule``

 **Attribute Depends:**